-Funnily though, however strong fear may feel, it’s surprisingly hard to see in photos and won’t likely come up in stories or articles.
-Even for me, at challenging points in the outdoors, you’re still not likely to notice elements of fear on my face, just a wild smile and eagerness to keep going.
+However strong fear may feel, it’s surprisingly hard to see in photos and won’t likely come up in stories or articles.
+For me, even at challenging points outside, you’re still not likely to notice elements of fear on my face, just a wild smile and eagerness to keep going.

 Adventure is about being fearless after all.
 Or so it’s easy to believe.

 If you’re at all influenced by media, it can be easy to think that fear is an alien concept to an adventurer.
-Look at the Red Bull videos of people throwing themselves off cliffs with parachutes, mountain bikers hurtling along razor-sharp ridges or magazine covers showing mountaineers bravely climbing hostile alpine environments, they’re all Option 1 type people.
+Look at the Red Bull videos of people throwing themselves off cliffs with parachutes, mountain bikers hurtling along razor-sharp ridges or magazine covers showing mountaineers bravely climbing hostile alpine environments – that’s what we’re sold as adventure.

-What else do they all have in common?
+What else do these guys seem to have in common?

 I was inspired.

 I was also under the impression that you had to be fearless.
-So, when others stepped back I jumped forwards and when they hesitated I was already halfway gone.
+So, naturally, when others stepped back I jumped forwards and when they hesitated I was already halfway gone.
 I learned that if you could physically do it then there was no need for nerves.
 If you could physically do it then the fear was irrational.

-If there were any signs of fear you just needed to remember your physical ability, know there was a low risk of danger and rationalise.
+If there were any signs of fear you just needed to remember your physical ability and realise there was a low risk of danger.
+It all seemed very rational.

 For a large portion of my life, this was my outdoors experience.